DNA Ternary Full Adder: Results

-To assess the practical upper limit of the CA strategy, we performed a seventeen consecutive carry ternary addition and successfully achieved the correct output.
-However, the 18th carry failed because the leakage rate exceeded the detection threshold, thereby establishing the maximum reliable depth of the current system at 17 carries (see Figure 5e).
+To assess the practical upper limit of the CA strategy, we performed a 17-consecutive-carry ternary addition and successfully obtained the correct output.
+However, the 18th carry failed because the leakage rate exceeded the detection threshold, thereby establishing the current system's maximum reliable depth at 17 carries (see Figure 5e).
 Additionally, we examine in detail the applicability of the CA strategy in Section S13 of the Supporting Information.
-This represents a significant advancement over current state-of-the-art multi-bit adders based on DNA circuits, which have only achieved four consecutive carries.
-In terms of the realized scale, our achievement is 2405552 times greater than that reported in recent studies (detailed calculations are provided in Supporting Information s1.1).
-This finding provides a promising direction for future design optimization of higher-bit full adders.
+This achievement represents a significant advancement over the current state-of-the-art multi-bit adder based on DNA circuits, which has only achieved four consecutive carries.
+In terms of computational scale, our result is $8.61 \times 10^6$ times that of the recently reported study (detailed calculations are provided in Supporting Information s1.2); compared to an advanced binary adder implemented using non-DNA circuit technology (which achieves 25 consecutive carries), our result is 3.85 times its computational scale.
+Furthermore, given differences in the number of strands used across adders, we introduced the "scale/strand" metric to more reasonably evaluate the computational capability of the adders.
+Under this metric, our achievement reaches $2.41 \times 10^6$ times and 30.6 times that of the two aforementioned comparison targets, respectively.
+Additionally, we analyzed the per-digit leakage of our adder, all of which remained within acceptable ranges (detailed calculations are provided in Supporting Information s1.1).
+Furthermore, our adder achieves the best performance in terms of the number of strands per digit (detailed calculations are provided in Supporting Information s1.2).
+This finding provides a promising direction for future design optimization of higher-digit full adders.